Health Information Management

 Job opportunities include such positions as coders, data analysts in quality, registries, and electronic health record/IT areas, health information department managers, revenue cycle coordinators, quality managers, project managers, and many others.
 To become certified, students in the health information technology program must successfully complete IU Northwest degree requirements for an associate of science in health information technology and pass the certification examination the RHIT, administered by the national professional association, the American Health Information Management Association.

-BS program note: The Health Information Administration (HIA) program is in Candidacy Status, pending acreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-This accreditation is required for the student to write the national certification exam, the RHIA, upon graduation.
+The Health Information Administration Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Career opportunities are plentiful nationwide as both professional designation enables employment in any state.